Understanding The Human Resources Life Cycle: A Comprehensive Guide

 4. Employee Development

 Employee development is an ongoing process that focuses on enhancing skills, knowledge, and capabilities.
-HR professionals identify training needs through assessments and feedback, designing tailored programmes that could range from workshops and seminars to mentorship initiatives.
-Investing in continuous learning not only improves employee skills but also boosts engagement, as employees appreciate organisations that invest in their professional growth.
+HR professionals identify training needs through assessments and feedback, designing tailored programmes ranging from workshops and seminars to mentorship initiatives.
+Investing in continuous learning improves employee skills and boosts engagement, as employees appreciate organisations that invest in their professional growth.

 Key Activities:

-• Training Needs Analysis: Identifying skill gaps and areas for development within the workforce.
+• Training Needs Analysis: Identifying skill gaps and workforce development areas.

 • Training Programmes: Designing and implementing training programmes to address identified gaps.